 - Canna lily

 Red gardens are bright and stand out bold and strong.
-Very dramatic and can include pinks and corals too.
+Red garden ideas are very dramatic and can include pinks and corals too.

 - Canna lily